 Lesson 15-16: The students will complete the interpretive reading task of the IPA while I call up random pairs for the role plays.
-(Although I will link this task to this post after the students have completed it, it will be available at the IFProfs sites in the meantime.)
 They will then complete the presentational writing task.

 I am hoping that this unit will provide ample opportunities for the students to get to know each other, develop confidence in their communicative abilities, and practice some of the skills they will need to be successful on the IB test.